rsdoiel/antenna/archives/2025/home_2025.31.md

 ---

-## How They Pulled It Off: A Historical Toronto Home Where the Whole Basement Is a Shower
+## How They Pulled It Off: A Historical Toronto Home With a Wellness Zone in the Basement

 date: 2025-08-05, from: Dwell

-Half sports storage space and half wellness zone, Studio Vaaro’s unique 1,350-square-foot expansion "was one of the craziest digs" the subcontractor had ever taken on.
+Half sports storage space and half spa, Studio Vaaro’s unique 1,350-square-foot expansion "was one of the craziest digs" the subcontractor had ever taken on.

 <br>